istio/istio/doc/rule-dsl.md

   source: reviews.default.svc.cluster.local
 ```

+The `source` value, just like `destination`, is an FQDN of a service.

 #### Property: match.sourceTags <a id="match-sourceTags"></a>

 The `sourceTags` field can be used to further qualify a rule to only apply to specific instances of a